sloancinkle/shuffleboard/README.md

 ### Table Settings
 * Window Size: Increases or decreases the PPI (pixels per inch), zooming the game window in or out to fit your screen.
-* Table Length: Adjusts the physical length of the board from 9 feet to 22 feet.
+* Table Length: Adjusts the physical length of the table from 9 feet to 22 feet.
 * Puck Size: Cycles between Medium (2 1/8 inches) and Large (2 5/16 inches).
     * Note: The game automatically defaults to Medium for tables less than 15 feet and Large for tables 15 feet and over, but you can override this manually.
 * Score Goal: Toggles between playing a game to 21 or 15 points.